Semos5245/PCRemoteControlSystem/README.md

 # PCRemoteControlSystem
 Simple PC remote control system.

-A system where two PCs connect on the network and the one pc can control simple functionalities of the other pc.
+A system where two PCs connect on the network and one pc can control simple functionalities of the other pc.
 Functionalities include:
 - Get all the processes running on the remote pc.
 - Stop/Kill a specific process by id.